 Lose weight and feel better by eating LESS often

 The days of frequent, small meals may be over for some people.
 Research suggests that our human metabolism is better suited to eating less often.
 This makes sense because our ancestors would not have had access to food non-stop throughout the day.
-Three meals plus snacks is a strange artifact of modern living, and it puts considerable stress on our immune system and metabolic hormones.
+Three meals plus snacks is a strange artefact of modern living, and it puts considerable stress on our immune system and metabolic hormones.

 Intermittent fasting alternates short periods of fasting (14-24 hours) with longer periods of normal calorie intake.
 Most of the fasting is done overnight during sleep, which is important because that works in concert with our circadian physiology.
 Sleep is the natural time for the body to detoxify, and to reboot metabolic hormones.
 In clinical trials, intermittent fasting does improve the sensitivity of metabolic hormones insulin and leptin.
 (1) Blood tests after fasting show lowered insulin and reduced inflammatory markers.
 Intermittent fasting reduces inflammation in a way similar to total calorie restriction, but without the calorie restriction (2).
 Fasting promotes a process of cell clean-up called autophagy, whereby the cell digests pathogens and junk proteins into useful energy.